 Some experts have been known to use car-cleaning products like Armorall or Penetrol to bring shine and luster to aged siding.
 If you want to try it, just follow the instructions on the bottle—but be aware, this is not a commonly used method, so you may be taking a risk if you do so.

 Of course, professional work always comes at a premium.
 Budget around $275 to $400 for house cleaning services, depending on the size of your home and the average costs in your area.
-That’s still much cheaper than residing your home!
+Still, that is much cheaper than residing your home!

-Give Aluminum or Vinyl Siding a New Lease on Life with a Fresh Coat of Paint
+Refresh Fading Siding with a Fresh Coat of Paint

-Cleaning won’t do you much good if your siding is really faded.
+Cleaning will not do you much good if your siding is very faded.
 In these cases, painting is usually your best option.
-But don’t worry: all that cleaning wasn’t for nothing.
-If you’re going to repaint, you need to make sure you completely remove grime, dust, pollen, bird droppings, and tree sap before you begin.
+But don’t worry: all that cleaning was not for nothing!
+If you are going to repaint, you need to make sure you completely remove grime, dust, pollen, bird droppings, and tree sap before you begin.

-Everything looks fresher and brighter under a new coat of paint, so repainting is definitely worth the effort.
-And when your neighbors complement you on your new siding, it’ll be your little secret.
+Everything looks fresher and brighter with a new coat of paint, so repainting is definitely worth the effort.
+When your neighbors complement you on your new siding, it will be your little secret.